This guide has everything you need to know about marketing.

-Its got a feature called Domain Overview that can help you to elaborate a list of your competitors’ websites.
+It has a feature called Domain Overview that can help you elaborate a list of your competitors’ websites.
 SEMrush is useful to spy on your competitors’ strategies, but it’ll also help you to find converting advertising keywords for your campaigns.

 Google Keyword Planner

 Google Keyword Planner is a digital advertising tool that is free to use.
 To access, you need to have a Google Ads account.
 You can either use it to find keywords or check the search volume of keywords to see how they might perform.